 So while down in Uruguay, I was looking around for a place to eat, late night.
 I was told to go to a place called “La Negra Tomasa” and to get some Faina and a Chivito (huge sandwich down there).
 I was a little put off by it.
 Why was I a little put off?
 Well, the translation means “THE BLACK WOMAN TOMASA“.
 Tomasa would be the name of this black woman, basically.
 Well, Uruguay has like what, like 3 Blacks in total.
 I mean the population is so low, they’re almost erased from every street I went to, except for this 1 section that is a tourist attraction.
-Well, this restaurant was NOT in that Afro-Latin area, it was nowhere near that area, it was in the business area of the World Trade Center, where I was working.
+Well, this restaurant was NOT in that Afro-Latin area, it was nowhere near that area, it was in the business area of the World Trade Center of Uruguay, where I was working.
 Now, considering that I hadn’t seen even 1 black, from Colonia to Punta Del Este (aside from that 1 cultural street), I knew it wasn’t some restaurant by a Black woman named Tomasa, but if it was, well then I had to get some great food.
 I mean the place was rated 5 stars by like 1 billion people.
 So I mapped out how to get to it and walked there.
 As I come up on the place, I’m looking at the store kind of cock-eyed… as my body makes the car-about-to-crash-breaking-noise SSSSSSRRRRREEEAAAaaaaacchhhhhhh!!!!!
 WTF???!!!
 I was making some odd faces apparently.

 That boy stiffened and straightened up like a cornstarch-soaked pair of pleated pants pressed on an ironing board in hell! looool

 Wrong vibe, dude, wrong vibe!
 Bless his heart.
 We pull up and it’s WORSE than I initially thought though, it had this BLACK FACE character as the mascot or symbol of the place, I was kind of upset to see that.
 Then I remembered a few crucial things immediately though: One, I’m not in the USA and two, I’m in South America- WAAAAAAAY SOUTH in SOUTH AMERICA, so their opinions and mental processing are completely different from mine.
 You can’t go to foreign countries and expect them to think like United States citizens- hell you can’t even get people in USA to get their racial act right so… We were so far south there aren’t even any Indigenous folks (called “Indians” down there) around either, just like no Blacks, mostly European descendants!
 I was trying to remember that “La Negra Tomasa” name, it was a song I swore…. and it dawned on me that that was from back in the days,.. and it came to me, that was some old school CUBAN stuff right there!
 I heard it on a Buena Vista Social club album but also a Compay Segundo album.
 They are praising the Black woman who is the ORIGINAL image of La Negra Tomasa, she’s the woman of the house, she is the strong person, she is the woman they all wish to have as MEN, her culinary game is off the meter!!!
 This is clearly what was meant by the restaurant when they were appropriating the name, and there are restaurants of the same name in places like SPAIN (however, many are run by BLACKS there-which is the key).
 Her image is an Afro-Latin concept, not a white-skinned Euro-Spaniard based concept, they don’t have this figure.
 When a Mexican band tried to copy the song and sing it, the rock group CAIFANES were looked at as silly by most and praised by some.
 That’s not their character, that’s Afro-Latin, not Mexican.
 La Negra Tomasa is a symbol of pride in a strong black woman!
 This much I already knew.
 This is where the conflict came in, this was all dancing in my head while standing outside, walking closer, thinking “yeah that’s what they mean by this, it’s safe to eat there”.
 But to see non-Afro-Latin make FUN of such a character, given what she symbolizes, is a SMACK IN THE FACE of Afro-Latinos who adopted the character as a loving and endearing caregiver.
 So was that what was really happening with this place?
 Was THIS a black face joke way the hell down there in Montevideo, Uruguay?
-Others clown this image in Latin America and Spain:
+Others clown this image in Latin America, Netherlands and Spain:

 … And my United States American brain sees MAMMY from Gone with the Wind and associated it Aunt Jemima Pancakes, slavery and rape by US slave masters.
 That MAMMY is the SAME look of the Black woman represented in La Negra Tomasa physically, but the take on them is a COMPLETELY DIFFERENT meaning, as you move to the United States of America.
 Anyone with knowledge of self, in USA, will feel a burn when seeing La Negra Tomasa.
 Mammy was the nanny who tended to white households, not something to cheer about or feel proud about for African Americans.
 Mammy was the subject of much abuse and symbolized inferiority.
 Mammy couldn’t go home and take care of her own family like she was taking care of white families, all her time was dedicated to white people.
 The portrayal is of an uneducated woman who cleans up after white people and takes care of the children they don’t want to take care of.
 You even had these Mammy characters being forced to breastfeed white children of masters and employees, they were called WET NURSES.
 So that Mammy image HURTS if you are an African American and know anything about history, and unfortunately today, many DO NOT KNOW what that image represents.
 However, I can tell you, African American women who do know, aren’t having ideas of that stereotype come back.
 They made Aunt Jemima get a PERM and force that bandana off of her head!